 Air Force ROTC.
 The program offers a unique and challenging opportunity for the young man or woman who desires to serve as an Air Force officer.
 The first two years of the four-year AFROTC program are offered at Oxford College on a voluntary basis; academic credit is given for these courses.
 Emory College does not give credit for AFROTC.
-For additional information, see the Bulletin of Aerospace Studies or write: The Director of Aerospace Studies.
-Oxford College.
-Oxford, Ga.
+For additional information, see the Aerospace Studies Bulletin or write the Director of Aerospace Studies, Oxford College, Oxford, Ga.
 30267.